miyakaGit/hackthebox-writeups/Fawn.md

-# 🐾 Hack The Box - Fawn Writeup
+# 🐾 HTB Machine: Fawn

 ## Overview
 **Fawn** is a beginner-friendly Hack The Box machine focused on basic network service enumeration.
 The main objective is to identify an exposed service, gain access, and retrieve the flag.